kj4tmp/gatorcat/README.md

 # Zig EtherCAT MainDevice

-An EtherCAT MainDevice written in pure Zig.
+GatorCAT is an EtherCAT maindevice written in the zig programming language.

 This library is in extremely early development.